realworldocaml/book/en/compiler-frontend.md

 in a parsing error at the very end of the second function.

 This class of bug (due to a single errant character) can be hard to spot in a large body of code.
-Luckily, there's a great tool in OPAM called ocp-indent that applies structured indenting rules to your source code on a line-by-line basis.
+Luckily, there's a great tool available via OPAM called `ocp-indent` that applies structured indenting rules to your source code on a line-by-line basis.
 This not only beautifies your code layout, but it also makes this syntax error much easier to locate.

 Let's run our erronous file through ocp-indent and see how it processes it.